manos/SPOT-GPS-Tracker-Current-Location-on-Your-Website/README.md

  * saves current latitude,longitude to a file
  * saves all known locations returned from the SPOT API as JSON
  * optionally, keeps adding to the file, saving your tracks for an entire trip (until you move the JSON file)
+ * generates a map with all coordinates in the JSON cache file plotted, and a line drawn between them (requires pygmaps python module)
  * same as above, but as XML as well
  * lets you know if your batteries need to be changed.